Sutton, SW London

 - Buzzing Strings: If you hear buzzing when playing certain frets, it may indicate improper action or neck relief.

-- Difficulty in Tuning: If your guitar doesn’t seem to play in tune, it may need intonation adjustments.
+- Difficulty in Tuning: If your guitar doesn’t seem to play in tune higher up the fretboard, it may need intonation adjustments.

 - Uncomfortable Action: If the strings feel too high or too low, a setup can help find the right balance.